kkaraivanov/TourPortal/README.md

 ## 👓 Project Introduction
 ***
 **Tour Posrtal** is my defense project for **ASP.NET Core** course at [SoftUni](https://softuni.bg/ "SoftUni") (June-August 2021).
-The website is part of a major project, and it consists of 2 parts (**TourPortal Client** and **TourPortal Server**).
-Each of the two parts is starts independently, **giving functionality to a Single Page Application (SPA)**.
+The website is a part of a major project, that consists of 2 parts (**TourPortal Client** and **TourPortal Server**).
+Each of the two starts independently, **giving functionality to a Single Page Application (SPA)**.

-## &copy; Tour Posrtal 2021
 ![](https://res.cloudinary.com/dwxsoifb5/image/upload/v1628846476/TourPortal/slider_breed0.png)
 <br />

 ## ✏️ Overview
 ***
-**Tour Portal** is a site that is a represents platform for gathering people looking for a hotel to visit and hoteliers offering their services.
-Each customer of the site at his registration can be defined as a ***user*** or ***owner*** to receive the desired functionality from the platform.
-The main idea is to organize a space in which business get a working environment in which to offer and sell their services, and consumers have easy access to them.
+**Tour Portal** is a site that represents a platform for gathering people looking for a hotel to visit and hoteliers offering their services.
+By registering to the website, each user can choose a role between being a ***user*** or an ***owner*** so they can receive different functionality from the platform.
+The main idea is to organize a space in which businesses can get a working environment, offering and selling their services, and consumers having easy access to them..
 <br />

 >Each hotel **owner** can register the services he offers, as well as his employees.